 REPAYMENT

-The Company shall (and the Promoter shall ensure that the Company shall) duly repay the Pending Loan Amount along with an interest at the rate of 10% per annum ("Interest") to Behram who had provided the Loan to the Company in good faith and in Company's best interest and in respect of repayment of which the Company had defaulted.
+The Company shall (and the Promoter shall ensure that the Company shall) duly repay the Pending Loan Amount along with an interest at the rate of 10% per annum ("Interest") to Behram who had provided the Loan to the Company in good faith and in Company's best interest.

 The Company shall (and the Promoter shall ensure that the Company shall) repay to Behram an amount of INR 7,00,000 (Indian Rupees Seven Lakh Only) of the Pending Loan Amount exclusive of any and all taxes simultaneously with the execution of this Agreement.
 In no event whatsoever shall the repayment of the aforesaid INR 7,00,000 (Indian Rupees Seven Lakh Only) of the Pending Loan Amount to Behram should extend beyond the Execution Date.